LogoOsome

 3 Prepare the Documents

-The process to set up a limited company is usually straightforward when you have the right documents.
+The process of setting up a limited company is usually straightforward when you have the right documents.
 Your documents should be drafted in accordance with the Companies Act 2008 and your state’s laws.
-Here’s everything you need to prepare, fill, and submit to the Companies House:
+Here’s everything you need to prepare, fill, and submit:

 Memorandum of Association (MoA)

-The MoA is a document that sets out the name of your company, its purpose, who owns it, and how it is run.
+The MoA is a document that sets out the name of your limited company, its purpose, who owns it, and how it is run.
 You also need to include details about any shareholders, directors, and managers.
+Bear in mind that your limited company must have at least one director.

 Articles of Association (AoA)

-These are legal documents that state who can become a director, what their responsibilities are, and any other rules regarding the business’s operations.
-It may include details about how much profit each shareholder gets and what activities they can engage in as well as rules governing how businesses are run — such as shareholders voting on important issues.
+These legal documents define the eligibility criteria for company directors, their duties, and other operational rules within the limited company.
+It may include details about how much profit each shareholder gets and what activities they can engage in, as well as rules governing how businesses are run — such as shareholders voting on important issues.

 Form IN01